AbyssV/practicing/markdown笔记/命令行和快捷键/git.md

 >
 >you use the `git add` command to stage a new or modified file. *However, to stage the deletion of a file, you need to use the **git rm*** So run the commands `git add file1.txt` and `git rm file2.txt` to set the stage
 >
->And better than ```git add .``` is ```git add -p``` because it will interactively ask what to stage, this will show you all the changes again and will show you comment / logging that you forgot to remove as well.
-Also commit often, as large changes tend to be hard to review / oversee.
+>And better than ```git add .``` is ```git add -p``` because it will interactively ask what to stage, this will show you all the changes again and will show you comment/logging that you forgot to remove as well.
+Also commit often, as large changes tend to be hard to review/oversee.

 when you `commit`, you in effect copy all staged files to the repository.
 The `-m` is a flag (that's what the hyphen indicates) which tells git that the following string is a message to record with the commit.